 - Groucho Marx once jokingly suggested his tombstone be inscribed with 'Excuse me, I can't stand up'.
 They put a Star of David on it instead.

-- Mel Blanc's tombstone displays an appropriate, and well known quote◊
+- Mel Blanc's tombstone displays an appropriate, and well-known quote: "THAT'S ALL FOLKS"◊.

-- Merv Griffin's epitaph: "I'll be not back right after this message".
+- Merv Griffin's epitaph: "I will not be back right after this message"◊.

 - While it is about a grave and not inscribed on it, Lord Byron's quip about Viscount Castlereigh is just too delicious to not mention: